Pollinators and How To Attract Them

 Bees Buzz… and they are great POLLINATORS.

 When it comes to bees, one of the easiest things you can do is to plant a nice variety of wildflowers that are native to your area.
 Also, consider planting flowers with one row of petals, like poppies, snowdrops and dahlias.
 These are easier to access for bees especially, and they have lots of pollen.
 You can also plant fruits and vegetables that flower, like strawberries and cucumbers.

 Hummingbirds flap their wings 21 times every second!!
 (1260 times a minute)

 If you want to bring in hummingbirds, they love tubular-shaped flowers.
 The bonus is that butterflies generally like whatever hummingbirds like.
 Stagger the bloom season for your plants to provide food throughout the season.

 A good way to make sure your flowers stay hearty and healthy to provide a continual food source for the pollinators is by making sure they get the right food, too.
-We recommend using BigYellowBag Black Garden Soil, as it is rich in the nutrients and organic matter plants need to thrive, and because of its perfectly balanced mix of black loam, peat loam, compost and manure, it is able to retain moisture well.
+We recommend using BigYellowBag Black Garden Soil, as it is rich in the nutrients and organic matter that plants need to thrive.
+Since it is a perfectly balanced mix of black loam, peat loam, compost and manure, it is able to retain moisture well.

 Color Does Matter!

 Did you know that bees have favourite colours?
 They really like yellow, white, blue and purple.
 Consider planting flowers in these colours.
 Meanwhile, hummingbirds love the colour red.

 While some herbs can repel certain insects (you can read more about that here), pollinators love herbs like lavender, mint and — of course — bee balm.